 Garemount Lodge is an ideal base for exploring.
 We're on the Clyde Sea Lochs Trail, adjoining the Loch Lomond National Park, a mile from the Conservation Village of Rhu (friendly pub, two hotels, post office and two village shops).

-Helensburgh has two railway stations (south to Glasgow, east to Edinburgh, or north on the picturesque West Highland Line) and boasts many independent shops selling a variety of goods.
-There's Charles Rennie Mackintosh's masterpiece, The Hill House, restaurants, golf, tennis, bowling, putting, a swimming pool, fitness centre and a variety of pleasant walks.
+The Victorian waterside town of Helensburgh, 4 miles away, has two railway stations (south to Glasgow, east to Edinburgh, or north on the picturesque West Highland Line) and boasts many independent shops selling a variety of goods.
+There's Charles Rennie Mackintosh's masterpiece The Hill House, a promenade, restaurants, golf, tennis, bowling, putting, a swimming pool, fitness centre and a variety of pleasant walks.
 "The Waverley", Britain's last ocean-going paddle-steamer, sails from Helensburgh to the Kyles of Bute during the summer.

 The Loch Lomond National Park with its visitor centre, shops, and tourism attractions is 15 minutes drive away.

-There's sailing on the Gareloch and Shandon Country Pursuits, a short walk away, offers horse-riding lessons/trekking, clay-pigeon shooting, off-road driving, fishing or archery.
-From your windows, see sailing boats or even a submarine enroute to the Clyde Submarine Base at Faslane half a mile away.
+There's sailing on the Gareloch, and Shandon Country Pursuits, a short walk away, offers horse-riding lessons/trekking, clay-pigeon shooting, off-road driving, fishing or archery.
+In nearby Kirk Brae, there's paddle-board hire.
+From your windows, you might see deer in our garden, sailing boats on the Gareloch, or even a submarine enroute to the Clyde Submarine Base at Faslane half a mile away.

 Walkers and Cyclists welcome.